EM-WaveHoltz: A flexible frequency-domain method built from time-domain solvers: Numerical results

-Here, we consider the 2D TM model with PEC boundary conditions, $\eps=\mu=1$ and the Gaussian source
+Here, we consider the 2D TM model with PEC boundary conditions, $\eps=\mu=1$, \pzc{$\omega=10$} and the Gaussian source

 on the computational domain $[-1,1]^2$.
-We apply the Yee-EM-WaveHoltz method, and we use this example to verify that our method results in a SPD linear system.
+We apply the Yee-EM-WaveHoltz method, and \pzc{filter over $10$ periods in the time-domain.} We use this example to verify that our method results in a SPD linear system.
 The code is implemented in a matrix free manner.
 The matrix $I-S$ is constructed column by column through the calculation of matrix-vector multiplication $(I-S)e_i$ where $e_i$ is a column vector whose $i$-th element is 1 and all other elements are 0.

-We first compare $I-S$ and $(I-S)^T$.
-The $L_{\infty}$ norm of their difference is always on the level of machine accuracy.
-The eigenvalues of the matrix for $\omega=25$ with $N=100$, $N=125$ grid points in each direction are presented in Figure \ref{fig:cg_vs_gmres}.
-We observe that all the eigenvalues are positive.
-The condition number of $I-S$ is approximately $3.16\times10^4$ for $N=100$ and $7.36\times10^5$ for $N=125$.
+\pzc{We use $N=10,20,\dots,100$ elements in each direction.} We first compare $I-S$ and $(I-S)^T$.
+The $L_{\infty}$ norm of their difference is always on the level of machine accuracy. \pzc{The smallest eigenvalue of the resulting linear system is always positive.
+Moreover, when $N$ is large enough to resolve the wave structure, the condition number of the resulting matrix does not increase as $N$ grows.
+The condition numbers are $79.1305$ for $N=90$, $75.5935$ for $N=95$ and $72.7603$ for $N=100$.
+This matches our previous observation that the total number of iterations does not grow with increased number of points per wavelength.}

-We use CG method and GMRES method in the Yee-EM-WaveHoltz method for the above example with $\omega=25$ and $N=100$ grid points in each direction.
-The convergence history for both methods are presented in Figure \ref{fig:cg_vs_gmres}.
-The total iteration number needed for convergence of these two methods are comparable for this example.